slowernews/wisdom-tldr/README.md

 > *'The people that want to stay in your life, will always find a way.'*

 ===
-###On focus and priorities
+###On priorities and focus

-Big wins first.
+RULE: Big wins first.
 Then the details.
 Concentrate your forces (23rd law of power).

 > *'You can do anything, but not everything.' -- David Allen*